ykopatko/drf-cinema-api/README.md

 To run the Cinema API with Docker, you need to follow the below steps:

 1. Ensure that Docker is installed on your system
-2. Clone the repository using `git clone https://github.com/ykopatko/drf-cinema-api.git`
+2. Clone the repository using `git clone https://github.com/ykopatko/drf-cinema-api.git
+3. Add the .env file to the root of the project.
+In this file you must specify the values of the environment variables.
+Use the example which is in the .env.sample file.
-3. Navigate to the repository directory using `cd drf-cinema-api`
+4. Navigate to the repository directory using `cd drf-cinema-api`
-4. Build the Docker image using `docker-compose build`
+5. Build the Docker image using `docker-compose build`
-5. Start the Docker container using `docker-compose up`
+6. Start the Docker container using `docker-compose up`

 ## Getting Access